 STScI will perform screening of all SBC exposures prior to scheduling.
 Targets not established as safe for the configuration in which they are being observed will not be scheduled.
-Observations that pass screening but are lost in orbit due to a bright-object violation will not be rescheduled.
-Observers are responsible for ensuring that their observations do not violate the SBC count-rate limits.
+Observations that pass screening but are lost in orbit due to a bright object violation will not be rescheduled.
+Observers are responsible for ensuring that their observations do not violate the SBC count rate limits.

-To ensure that STScI can adequately screen observations, special constraints are imposed on parallel observing with the SBC.
+To ensure that STScI can adequately screen observations, special constraints are imposed on parallel observing with the SBC (see Section 7.9 for details on parallel observations).
 In particular: